XiaopengJi-USQ/JK-STGCN/README.md

 # JK-STGCN

-The JKSTGCN model is novel sleep stage classification model based on the [GraphSleepNet](https://github.com/ziyujia/GraphSleepNet) and [MSTGCN](https://github.com/ziyujia/MSTGCN) work.
+The JKSTGCN model is novel sleep stage classification model based on [GraphSleepNet](https://github.com/ziyujia/GraphSleepNet) and [MSTGCN](https://github.com/ziyujia/MSTGCN).

 ## Dataset
 The ISRUC dataset can be downloaded on the official website: https://sleeptight.isr.uc.pt/?page_id=76